vojtechkral/bard/README.md

 ## Installation

 - On Arch Linux: [via AUR](https://aur.archlinux.org/packages/bard/).
+- On other Linux distros: A prebuilt binary for x86-64 is available from the [Releases page](https://github.com/vojtechkral/bard/releases) (may not be binary-compatible with older distros).
 - On Windows: Download prebuilt binary from the [Releases page](https://github.com/vojtechkral/bard/releases).
 - On any OS with a [Rust toolchain](https://rustup.rs/): Use `cargo install -f bard` .